Excelsior Stadium: History

 In 2003 Falkirk enquired about groundsharing at the stadium for a season, as their former home, Brockville did not meet SPL criteria.
 This was later rejected in a meeting between SPL chairmen, meaning Falkirk were denied a place in the SPL.
 In August 2008 it played host to Queen of the South's UEFA Cup 2nd qualifying round 1st leg against Nordsjælland.
 The stadium also hosted all of Motherwell's Europa League qualifying round ties in the 2009–10 season, against Llanelli, Flamurtari and Steaua Bucharest.

 Queen's Park used the Excelsior Stadium as their temporary home ground while Hampden Park was being converted for use as an athletics stadium in the 2014 Commonwealth Games.
 In women's football, the stadium has been the home ground of Scottish Women's Premier League clubs Glasgow City between 2014 and 2017 and Motherwell during the 2020–21 season.
 Glasgow University F.C. have also used the ground since joining the new West of Scotland League in 2020.
-From the 2021-22 season, Celtic F.C. use the ground as the home venue for both their women's team in the SWPL and their B team, who play in the Scottish Lowland Football League.
+From the 2021–22 season, Celtic F.C. use the ground as the home venue for both their women's team in the SWPL and their B team, who play in the Scottish Lowland Football League.

 In January 2016, East Kilbride of the Scottish Lowland Football League drew Celtic in the Scottish Cup.
 As their K-Park stadium was inadequate for the crowd expected, the match was held at Excelsior Stadium; 7,767 fans attended.

 In June 2017 the stadium underwent refurbishment prior to hosting a concert by singer Elton John.

 Records and facts

 The record attendance at New Broomfield was 9,612 for the 2005 Scottish Challenge Cup Final, played between Hamilton Academical and St Mirren on 6 November 2005.
 The highest confirmed attendance for an Airdrieonians match was 9,044 for a Scottish League One fixture against Rangers on 23 August 2013; however, one of the first matches at the stadium, a Scottish League Cup win for Airdrie over cup holders Celtic in August 1998 was reported to have been played "before 10,000 ecstatic fans".

-Excelsior Stadium is the highest stadium in Scottish league football.